hashicorp/consul/website/source/docs/guides/deployment.html.md

 |HTTP API|8500|`-1` to disable|Used by clients to talk to the HTTP API.
 TCP only.|
 |DNS&nbsp;Interface|8600|`-1` to disable||

--> **TIP** As mentioned in the [datacenter design section](#1-1-1-single-datacenter), network areas and network segments can be used to prevent opening up firewall ports between different subnets.
+-> As mentioned in the [datacenter design section](#1-1-1-single-datacenter), network areas and network segments can be used to prevent opening up firewall ports between different subnets.

-### 1.2.1 RAFT Tuning
+### Raft Tuning

 Leader elections can be affected by network communication issues between servers.
-If the cluster spans multiple zones, the network latency between them must be taken into consideration and the `raft_multiplier` must be adjusted accordingly.
+If the cluster spans multiple zones, the network latency between them must be taken into consideration and the [`raft_multiplier`](/docs/agent/options.html#raft_multiplier) must be adjusted accordingly.

 By default, the recommended value for production environments is `1`.
 This value must take into account the network latency between the servers and the read/write load on the servers.